cleon30/Bounty-Questions/README.md

 1. Visit the Solana SPL docs: <a href="https://spl.solana.com/" target="_blank">https://spl.solana.com/</a>
 2. Click on <a href="https://spl.solana.com/token" target="_blank">Token Program</a>
-3. <a href="https://spl.solana.com/token#reference-guide" target="_blank">Install SPL, select the network and create a new keypair if you don't have</a>
+3. <a href="https://spl.solana.com/token#reference-guide" target="_blank">Get Started</a>: Install SPL, select devnet network, create a keypair and airdrop 1 SOL to your keypair.
 4. <a href="https://spl.solana.com/token#example-create-a-non-fungible-token" target="_blank">Follow the guide to create Non-Fungible Tokens</a>

 💡 Record the end time.
 How long did it take?